WarpSector/AWS-Enablement/Cloud-Practitioner/Domain-3-Technology/3C-Amazon-S3.md

         * A fee is charged for retrieval.
      * **Additional Features of AWS Glacier:**
         * **S3 Object Lock:** Objects can be "write-once read-many" (WORM) configured, which prevents the object from being overwritten or deleted for a fixed amount of time or permenantly.
-        * **S3 Glacier Vault Lock:** Applies the WORM model as a policy to the entire archive (via a JSON document) and has a 24-hour "locking" period to reverse it (if not reversed, the WORM policy applies indefinitely for the specific amount of time that not even the root user can change).
+        * **S3 Glacier Vault Lock:** Applies the WORM model as a policy to the entire archive (via a JSON document) and has a 24-hour "locking" period to reverse it (if not reversed, the WORM policy applies indefinitely for the specified amount of time set in the policy (JSON) that not even the root user can change).

 ### Amazon FSx
    * **Amazon FSx offers fully managed third-party file systems for either Windows File Server (for Windows-based apps) or Lustre (for high performance computing (HPC) workloads).**